-Whenever I am back in the UK there are a few go-to foods that I truly miss, one is an English style kebab with burger sauce, another is saveloy and chips.
-What makes it unique is hard to say, but from all my travels I have to find something even vaguely similar.
-Let’s get our sausage on!
+Whenever I am personally back in the UK there are a few go-to foods that I truly miss, one is an English style kebab with burger sauce, another is saveloy and chips.
+What makes it unique is hard to say, but from all my travels I have to find something even vaguely similar, well not yet anyway.
+So, without further ado, lets get sausaging on Saveloys

 Why is it called a saveloy?

-No one is particularly sure, but it probably derives from the Latin word “cerebrus” a pig brain (yum) sausage that those crazy Swiss are apparently quite fond of.
+No one is particularly sure, but it probably derives from the Latin word “cerebrus” a pig brain (yum) sausage that was invented in Switzerland.
+The original saveloy being made from pig brains.
+This is not for certain, but is the suspected reason for its name.

 Easy, I am getting there OK!
 As per its Swiss cousin, the original saveloy was made with pig brains, but nowadays it goes as follows – typically pork (58%), water, rusk, pork fat, potato starch, salt, emulsifiers (tetrasodium diphosphate, disodium diphosphate), white pepper, spices, dried sage (sage), preservatives (sodium nitrite, potassium nitrate), and beef collagen casing.
-Sounds delicious, right?
+Sadly this is the modern day world of mass produced foods, but whatever them chemicals are they truly do make a great tasting saveloy.

 Saveloy vs Sausage – What is the difference?